Þðèé Òàðíîïîëüñêèé Translating Endre Ady

 Endre Ady’s poetry was mathematically analyzed.
 It turned out to be highly unpredictable, although Ady used a set of fixed key words scattered all around his poems.

 I got interested in Ady when I had learned that he was the favorite poet of Bela Bartok (1881-1945), my favorite composer.
 Bartok, too, created his own unpredictable but instantly recognizable world.
 Together with Dmitry Shostakovich (1906-1975), he left us a panoramic musical picture of the twentieth century.
-Bartok wrote it as a prophet and Shostakovich did as a post factum chronicler.
-To my ear, the last symphonies and quartets of Shostakovich clearly echo Bartok: the prophesies came true.
+Bartok wrote it as a prophet and Shostakovich did it as a post factum chronicler.
+To my ear, the last symphonies and quartets of Shostakovich clearly echoed Bartok: the prophesies came true.

-Ady was translated in USSR under ideological sterility (his brand of patriotism would definitely reserve him a place in a Soviet prison) and only from a word-for-word Russian text.
+Ady was translated in the USSR under ideological sterility (his brand of patriotism would definitely reserve him a place in a Soviet prison) and only from a word-for-word Russian text.
 Having acquired some limited knowledge of Hungarian, I looked into the original.
 I immediately understood why Ady had not been given the place he deserved in the world literature: he was untranslatable.
-The two reasons for that were some unique properties of the Hungarian language as well as the unique ability of Ady to pump such emotional energy into short words, lines, and either truncated or stretched out stanzas as if a line had to shoot like laser.
+The reasons for that were some unique properties of the Hungarian language as well as the ability of Ady to pump such emotional energy into short words, lines, and either truncated or stretched out stanzas as if a line had to shoot a beam like a laser.

 Ady is usually characterized as symbolist, which is only partially true because of his passionate intensity rarely if ever found in the typical symbolist melancholy.
 The political overtones of many of his poems are not typically symbolic either.